Sister city projects

-These projects promote cultural understanding and skills development.
-They range from language scholarships and sporting exchanges to knowledge sharing, and arts and culture opportunities.
+These projects foster cultural understanding and support skills development, with initiatives ranging from language scholarships and sporting exchanges to knowledge sharing, arts and cultural programs.

-Project announcements for upcoming opportunities will be posted here.
-However, if you would like more information please email mayoralir@goldcoast.qld.gov.au
+Details of upcoming opportunities will be shared here.
+In the meantime, if you’d like more information, please email mayoralir@goldcoast.qld.gov.au

 Assistant Language Teacher Program, Takasu